 unit used here is such an example.

-The tuner.
+The Tuner.

-way.
-It turned out that C11 was way out, allowing the local oscillator
+out that C11 was way out, allowing the local oscillator to run about 6Mc/s

-to run about 6Mc/s higher on all channels.
-C11 is adjusted by a screwing
+higher on all channels.
+C11 is adjusted by a screwing a slug in and out.

-a slug in and out.
-In the version of this tuner that has user adjustable
+In the version of this tuner that has user adjustable fine tuning, this

-a cam attached to the fine tuning control.
+to the fine tuning control.

 Incidentally, one can see the screw hole